mchugomk/rtd-tutorial/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 Lumache hosts its documentation on Read the Docs.
+Take 2.

 .. note::